-In addition to our Code of Conduct, we intend to design a program to ensure adherence to the Code by our manufacturers.
+In order to reinforce the commitments outlined in our Code of Conduct, we intend to design a program to ensure adherence to the Code by our manufacturers.
 We are also in the process of implementing a robust program to strengthen our relationships with our manufacturers and to ensure that our requirements are clear to them.